WomensLaw serves and supports all survivors.

 I was granted temporary custody with my protection order.
 Will I still have temporary custody of my children in Nebraska?

 To have someone read your order and tell you if it meets these standards, contact a lawyer in your area.
-To find a lawyer in your area, go to our NE Finding a Lawyer page.
+To find a lawyer in your area, go to our Nebraska Finding a Lawyer page.

 1 The federal laws are the Uniform Child Custody Jurisdiction Act (UCCJA) or the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA), and the Parental Kidnapping Prevention Act of 1980.